-BFS has also transitioned to become a delegated Australian Baptist Ministry and this has enabled BFS to now work more cohesively and strategically at a national level.
-Church growth is something that is inextricably linked to the ongoing purpose and growth of BFS, and hopefully the resources BFS generates can be applied successfully in supporting ongoing church growth.
+BFS is a National Affiliated Ministry of Australian Baptist Ministries.
+This enables BFS to work cohesively and strategically at a national level.
+Church growth is something that is inextricably linked to the ongoing purpose and growth of BFS, and the resources BFS generates can be applied successfully in supporting ongoing church growth.

 Baptist Investment Fellowship Limited was incorporated in 1984, and its first Directors were Elton Wilson (Chairman), Reg Pope (Secretary), Norman Kerslake, Arthur Kelshaw, David Tomkins and Fred Stallard.
 That same year, the first gift to BIF was recorded: $5 from Mrs A Crofts of North Epping, NSW.